YYL-XD/COPCNVBD/README.md

 Test data
 ============
-uses can download the test data sim1_4_4100_read.sort.bam by the master branch.
+users can download the test data sim1_4_4100_read.sort.bam by the master branch.

 Program descriptions:
 ====================